biostat0903/RNAseq-Data-Analysis/README.md

 If that doesn't work, you can get in touch with us via the email.

 ### Citation
-If you use the software or the LD Score regression intercept, please cite <br>
+If you use the software, please cite <br>
 [Sheng Yang, Fang Shao, Weiwei Duan, Yang Zhao, Feng Chen.
 Variance component testing in identifying the differentially expressed genes from RNA-seq data.
 PeerJ.
 5:e3797.](https://peerj.com/articles/3797/)